rm511130/SetUp-Steps-TKG-i-workshop/README.md

 ./manage-cluster-provision-v2 shared-cluster small pks4u-zone
 ```

 - It will run for 10 minutes.
-You can then continue with:
+After completion, you can then continue with the execution of the following two files:

 ```
 cd /work/pks4lbrands